 *This post may contain affiliate links for which I earn commissions.*

-For many people, Port is a drink for special occasions, but as far as I am concerned every day is the right time for a glass.
+For many people, Port is a drink for special occasions, but for me, every day is the right time for a glass.

-This is a drink that many times I have been told is going out of fashion, but I disagree.
-If it were no longer in fashion, would there be so much space taken up in the supermarket wine aisle throughout the year?
+I have been told this drink is going out of fashion many times, but I disagree.
+If it were no longer in fashion, would so much space be taken up in the supermarket wine aisle throughout the year?

-This is a wine that keeps on giving, as there are many styles for all types of pallets.
+This is a wine that keeps giving, as there are many styles for all pallets.

 I have a great selection of ports for you here.